johndlr/airline-application/README.md

 ### Configurations

 Spring Cloud Config is used to **externalize the application configuration**, adhering to the principles of cloud-native applications, such as the Twelve-Factor App methodology.
 This approach allows for centralized management of configuration properties, making the application more flexible and easier to manage across different environments.
-Additionally, some endpoints offered by the Spring Actuator module are utilized to dynamically update configurations in the microservices.
-The configuration files are stored in a GitHub repository, which is connected to the Config Server to provide version-controlled configuration management.
+Additionally, some endpoints offered by the **Spring Actuator module** are utilized to dynamically update configurations in the microservices.
+The configuration files are stored in a GitHub [repository](https://github.com/johndlr/airline-config), which is connected to the Config Server to provide version-controlled configuration management.

-The repository that contains the configurations of the different services is: [Configurations Repository](https://github.com/johndlr/airline-config)

 As a simple example, below is a screenshot showing the Eureka server configurations that have been loaded from the GitHub repository by the Config Server: